-Sarma offers multiple service offerings to help consumers and businesses make key decisions.
+Sarma offers multiple services to help consumers and businesses make key decisions.
 These decisions range from employment, financial decisions, collections activity, profitability growth, purchases, and more.
 These services include but are not limited to:

 - Mortgage Credit Services